frePPLe/frepple/doc/user-guide/modeling-wizard/master-data/items.rst

 =============== ================= ===========================================================
 Field           Type              Description
 =============== ================= ===========================================================
-name            non-empty string  Name of the item.
+name            non-empty string  Unique name of the item.
 description     string            Free format description. price           number            Cost or price of the item.
 =============== ================= ===========================================================